sookinoby/generative-models/README.md

 hidden_state_at_t = (WI x input + WH x previous_hidden_state)
 ```

 The are some limitations with basic RNN.
 For example, let us take a document that has 1000 words " I was born in france during world war....
 So I can speak french".
-A simple RNN may not be able to understand the context between "being born in france" and "I can speak french" because they can be far apart (temporally distant) in given document.
+A simple RNN may not be able to understand the context between "being born in france" and "I can speak french" because they can be far apart (temporally distant) in a given document.
-RNN doesn’t provide provision to forget irrelevant context in between the phrases.
-RNN gives more importance to previous hidden state and doesn't have provision given preference to arbitrary (t-k) hidden state, where t is current time step and k is number greater than 0.
-Training an RNN on a long sequence of words can cause gradient in back propagation to vanish (when gradient is less than one) or to explode (when gradient is bigger than 1), Since back propagation basically multiplies the gradients along the graph in reverse direction.
+RNN doesn’t provide the capability to forget irrelevant context in between the phrases.
+RNN gives more importance to the previous hidden state because it cannot give preference to the arbitrary (t-k) hidden state, where t is the current time step and k is the number greater than 0.
+Training an RNN on a long sequence of words can cause gradient in backpropagation to vanish (when gradient is less than one) or to explode (when gradient is larger than 1), as [back propagation[(http://neuralnetworksanddeeplearning.com/chap2.html) basically multiplies the gradients along the computational graph in reverse direction.
 A detailed explanation of problems with RNN is given [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.421.8930&rep=rep1&type=pdf).
 ## Long short term memory (LSTM)
-In order to address the problems with basic RNN German researchers Sepp Hochreiter and Juergen Schmidhuber proposed [Long short term memory](http://www.bioinf.jku.at/publications/older/2604.pdf) (LSTM, a complex RNN unit) as a solution to the vanishing / exploding gradient problem.
-The LSTM paper has detailed explanation but complex.
+In order to address the problems with basic RNN German researchers, Sepp Hochreiter and Juergen Schmidhuber proposed [Long short term memory](http://www.bioinf.jku.at/publications/older/2604.pdf) (LSTM, a complex RNN unit) as a solution to the vanishing / exploding gradient problem.
 A beautifully illustrated simpler version of LSTM can be found [here](https://medium.com/mlreview/understanding-lstm-and-its-diagrams-37e2f46f1714).
-We can view each unit of LSTM has a small neural network that decides the amount of information it needs to remember (memory) from the previous time step.
+We can see that each unit of LSTM has a small neural network that decides the amount of information it needs to remember (memory) from the previous time step.
 The diagram below illustrates the LSTM model:
  ![Alt text](images/lstm.png?raw=true "RNN")

 ## Preparing your environment

-If you're using AWS Cloud, you can save yourself the installation management by using a [Amazon Machine Image](https://aws.amazon.com/marketplace/pp/B01M0AXXQB#support), pre-configured for deep learning.
+If you're working in the AWS Cloud, you can save yourself the installation management by using an [Amazon Machine Image](https://aws.amazon.com/marketplace/pp/B01M0AXXQB#support), pre-configured for deep learning.
 If you have done this, then skip steps 1-5 below.

-Note: If you are using Conda environment, remember to install pip inside conda by typing 'conda install pip' after you activate an environment.
-This will save you from lot of problems down the road.
+Note that if you are using a Conda environment, remember to install pip inside conda by typing 'conda install pip' after you activate an environment.
+This will save you a lot of problems down the road.

 Here's how to get set up:

 1. Install [Anaconda](https://www.continuum.io/downloads), a package manager.
 It is easier to install Python libraries using Anaconda.
 2. Install [scikit learn](http://scikit-learn.org/stable/install.html), a general-purpose scientific computing library.
 We'll use this to pre-process our data.
-Just type 'conda install scikit-learn' on anaconda prompt to install it.
+You can instal it with 'conda install scikit-learn'.
-3. Start and run your Jupyter Notebook using the command 'conda install jupyter notebook'.
+3. Then grab the Jupyter Notebook, with 'conda install jupyter notebook'.
-4. Install [MXNet](https://github.com/apache/incubator-mxnet/releases), an open source deep learning library.
-The python notebook was tested on  0.12.0, you can with pip install mxnet==0.12.0
+4. And then, get [MXNet](https://github.com/apache/incubator-mxnet/releases), an open source deep learning library.
+The python notebook was tested on  0.12.0 version of MxNet, and  you can install using pip as follows: pip install mxnet==0.12.0

 Once you active the anaconda environment, type these commands in it:
 1. conda install pip